keboola/connection-docs/overview/index.md

 Key features of Keboola:
 - **Data Integration:** Effortlessly extract data from various sources like databases, cloud services, and APIs.
 Load it seamlessly into destinations of your choice for comprehensive analysis.
 - **Data Storage:** Use Keboola's robust data warehousing (Snowflake, BigQuery, Redshift, Synapse, etc.) for secure and accessible data storage.
-- **Data Manipulation:** With our extensive toolset, clean, enrich, and transform your data using SQL, Python, R, and more, directly within Keboola.
+- **Data Manipulation:** With our extensive toolset, clean, enrich, and transform your data using SQL, Python, R, and more directly within Keboola.
 - **Automation:**  Automate your data workflows end-to-end with Keboola's intuitive Flows, saving time and reducing manual errors.

 ## Deployment Options